REASON AND VALUES EXEMPLIFIED IN GENDER

 wisdom on which it should be based mainly on

-Genesis 2:18-24, and Mark 10:2-12, commented further and ending with “This is a profound mystery” in Ephesians 5.21-32, reminding that woman is for man
+Genesis 2:18-24, and Mark 10:2-12, commented further and ending with “This is a profound mystery” in Ephesians

-for Christ and the Christian, the “other”:
+with the collective of the church is, for Christ and the Christian, the “other”:

 For this reason a man